michael2012z/BitBible/markdown/KJV/files/Ps.md

 8. Thou hast set our iniquities before thee, our secret sins in the light of thy countenance.

-9. For all our days are passed away in thy wrath: we spend our years as a tale that is told.passed…: Heb. turned awayas a…: or, as a meditation
+9. For all our days are passed away in thy wrath: we spend our years as a tale that is told.

-10. The days of our years are threescore years and ten; and if by reason of strength they be fourscore years, yet is their strength labour and sorrow; for it is soon cut off, and we fly away.The days…: Heb.
-As for the days of our years, in them are seventy years
+10. The days of our years are threescore years and ten; and if by reason of strength they be fourscore years, yet is their strength labour and sorrow; for it is soon cut off, and we fly away.

 11. Who knoweth the power of thine anger? even according to thy fear, so is thy wrath.

-12. So teach us to number our days, that we may apply our hearts unto wisdom.apply: Heb. cause to come
+12. So teach us to number our days, that we may apply our hearts unto wisdom.

 13. Return, O Lord, how long? and let it repent thee concerning thy servants.